 “I would also like to offer my goggles,” Jason says, cutting off what Red predicts would be an objection from Blue.
 “I don’t believe I need them to be helpful.”

 Red knows he should probably offer his too, he’s not even the best trainer in the room let alone among the rangers…

 “Hold on, guys.”
 Blue crosses his arms, staring levelly at the sergeant.
-“I’m happy to call my grandpa and see how quickly we can get more goggles to your people, but first it would be nice to know what you need them for.
+“I’m happy to call Gramps and see how quickly we can get more goggles to your people, but first it would be nice to know what you need them for.
 There’s been no reported incident here to warrant immediate appropriation, so what’s the secret danger that you don’t want the public to know about?
 Artem is right, I’ve been in a situation like this before, down to the ofuda being plastered all over town because the civilians were afraid of things the rangers weren’t telling them.
-Unless your people are all very good at not gossiping, which I’m guessing is why you asked how we know what’s happening, this secret feels like it’s only got days of life left, max.”
+Unless your people are all very good at not gossiping, which I’m guessing you’re not sure of by the way you asked how we know what’s happening, this secret feels like it’s only got a couple days of life to it, max.”

-Sergeant Iko meets his gaze for a few tense heartbeats, and Red doesn’t need his abilities to tell that the rest of the group is holding its breath to see how such a bold challenge will be taken.
+Sergeant Iko meets his gaze for a few tense heartbeats, and Red imagines the rest of the group is also holding its breath to see how such a bold challenge will be taken.

 “What’s the phenomenon?”
 Red interrupts, unable to help himself from getting excited.